Here’s a look at the life of Ahmed Chalabi, co-founder and former leader of the Iraqi National Congress (INC).

 1990 - Petra Bank collapses.

-1992 - Is sentenced in absentia by a Jordanian court to twenty two years in prison with hard labor for bank fraud.
+1992 - Is sentenced in absentia by a Jordanian court to 22 years in prison with hard labor for bank fraud.

 June 1992 - Establishes the Iraqi National Congress (INC), an umbrella organization for Iraqi opposition groups, which convenes for the first time in Vienna.